EmbraceLife/LIE/README.md

 - VGG16 use many layers of filters to screen the same image with different features (of different depths and focus)
 - weights and layers are to capture the correlation between inputs and output

+# how to use VGG16 to transfer learning
 ### borrow on VGG16
 when you don't have large images datasets and huge GPU computing power
 - prepare data